 As mentioned in the proposal - and has been evident to the environmental engineering community - USF has invested considerable resources in hiring eight top-quality faculty members focused on environmental engineering.
 Clearly these faculty members are maintaining high levels of research productivity and consequently, they are mentoring relatively high numbers of PhD students.
 This is not only an important criteria in tenure and promotion for the individual faculty members, but also in national rankings.
 The high PhD productivity per faculty merits acknowledgment and to proceed with offering a PhD in Environmental Engineering would not only provide acknowledgment, but would also be an outstanding recruiting tool for future PhD candidates.
-Furthermore, from the grant funding described in the proposal, the faculty members are successfully pursuing federally-competitive graduate fellowship and scholarship grant programs, the faculty have also been successful in competing for funding from numerous other granting programs/agencies.
+Furthermore, from the grant funding described in the proposal, the faculty members are successfully pursuing federally-competitive graduate fellowship and scholarship grant programs that will further assist in recruitment of top PhD candidates.
+In addition to the fellowship and scholarship grant programs, the faculty have also been successful in competing for funding from numerous other granting programs/agencies.